 As a writer, working with you has been the best thing that’s happened to me […] I want to add my relief and happiness that you ‘got’ what I was trying to do; you didn’t just edit the words; you understood the concepts and your feedback helped me to tighten everything up and make it so much better, both in terms of subtext and style.

-I’ve worked with Sophie on two full-length novels.
+I’ve worked with Sophie on three full-length novels.
 She tries to maintain the author’s voice as much as possible and has a great eye for detail – she’s not afraid of pushing you to make the best of your writing.
 I really don’t know where I’d be without her guidance in shaping my stories, or sharpening up those rough edges!

 Yes.
 Please let me know the nationality of your intended readership in your enquiry.
-Keep in mind I don’t normally work with authors whose first language isn’t English as this often requires a different set of skills.

 No, I’m afraid not.
 You’ll need to work with a literary agent for that.